penguincwarrior/penguincwarrior/README.md

 -	Responsible for the development of SFMEA-SFTA prototype tool and refinement of software reliability design principle tool

-6. National project: Integration of software reliability engineering and software engineering and application research
+**6. National project: Integration of software reliability engineering and software engineering and application research**

 -	Responsible for the integration of the processes from software reliability engineering and software engineering, as well as data integrations

 -	Participate in case study on an operating system extension (OSE) software

-7. Research institute project: XXX system software safety analysis techniques and case study research
+**7. Research institute project: XXX system software safety analysis techniques and case study research**

 -	Responsible for preliminary hazard analysis (PHA), functional hazard analysis (FHA), SFMEA, SFTA analysis on the XXX system

-8. National project: High-level reliability software testing and evaluation techniques analysis
+**8. National project: High-level reliability software testing and evaluation techniques analysis**

 -	Responsible for the accelerated software reliability testing methods research

 -	Develop software reliability evaluation tools

-9. Research institute project: software reliability management based on planning-case research
+**9. Research institute project: software reliability management based on planning-case research**

 -	Responsible for research of software reliability case and software safety case